-Employee (or non- employee) name: Occupation (if non- employee, why they were in the workplace): Location where employee worked (or non-employee was present in the workplace): Date investigation was initiated:

-Was COVID-19 test offered?
-Name(s) of staff involved in the investigation: Date and time the COVID-19 case was last present in the workplace: Date of the positive or negative test and/or diagnosis: Date the case first had one or more COVID-19 symptoms: Information received regarding COVID-19 test results and onset of symptoms (attach documentation): Results of the evaluation of the COVID-19 case and all locations at the workplace that may have been visited by the COVID-19 case during the high-risk exposure period, and who may have been exposed (attach additional information): Notice given (within one business day, in a way that does not reveal any personal identifying information of the COVID-19 case) of the potential COVID-19 exposure to: All employees who Date: may have had COVID-19 exposure and their authorized representatives.
-Names of employees that were notified:
+Employee (or non- employee) name: Location where Occupation (if non- employee, why they were in the workplace): employee worked (or non-employee was present in the workplace): Date investigation was initiated: Was COVID-19 test offered?
+Name(s) of staff involved in the investigation: Date and time the COVID-19 case was last present in the workplace: Date of the positive or negative test and/or diagnosis: Date the case first had one or more COVID-19 symptoms: Information received regarding COVID-19 test results and onset of symptoms (attach documentation):

+Results of the

+evaluation of the

+COVID-19 case and

+all locations at the

+workplace that may

+have been visited by

+the COVID-19 case

+during the high-risk

+exposure period,

+and who may have

+been exposed

+(attach additional

+information):
-All employees who may have had COVID-19 exposure and their authorized representatives.
-Date: Names of employees that were notified: Independent contractors and other employers present at the workplace during the high-risk exposure period.
-Date: Names of individuals that were notified:

-What were the workplace conditions that could have contributed to the risk of COVID-19 exposure What could be done to reduce exposure to COVID-19?
+Notice given (within one business day, in a way that does not reveal any personal identifying information of the COVID-19 case) of the potential COVID-19 exposure to: Date: • All employees who may have had COVID-19 exposure and their authorized representatives.
+Names of employees that were notified: Date: Independent contractors and other employers present at the workplace during the high-risk exposure period.
+Names of individuals that were notified: What were the workplace conditions that could have contributed to the risk of COVID-19 exposure?
+What could be done to reduce exposure to COVID-19?
 Was local health department notified?
 Date: